Skirtle/COP4520-22-Assignment-2/README.md

 The program uses a concrete number of 12 guests (my CPU (Ryzen 5 3600X) has 12 threads) <br>
 The way the program works is that one guest (in this case, guest 0) is chosen as The Counter.
 The Counter has one job, to add up how how many guests there are.
 Everytime The Counter goes into the maze and does not see a cupcake, that means a guest ate it.
 The Counter adds 1 to the count and requests a new cupcake.
 To stop the count from going up infinitely, each guest is only allowed to eat a single cupcake.
 If there is no cupcake and you are not the counter, do ***not*** request a new cupcake, just leave the maze.
 If you already ate a cupcake, simply leave the maze without doing anything. <br>
 This method ensures that each guest only ever eats one cupcake so The Counter can add up the number of eaten cupcakes correctly. <br>
+### Rules as a list
 - N = number of guests
 - Only guest 0 can replace cupcake
 - Guest R = random guest (excluding guest 0)

 - 0.0 One chosen guest at a time
-- 1.0 If guest 0 sees no cupcake, add 1 to counter and replace cupcake
+- 1.0 If guest 0 sees no cupcake, add 1 to counter and replace cupcake.
+If counter == N, finished.
 - 2.0 If guest 0 sees cupcake, do nothing
 - 3.0 If guest R sees no cupcake, do nothing
 - 4.0 If guest R sees cupcake:
 - 4.1 If already eaten one, do nothing
 - 4.2 If not already eaten one, eat cupcake